Vyral/base-template/_posts/2018-12-06-what-should-homebuyers-know-about-the-kuna-market.md

 You should also be aware that **CBH Homes is running a year-end promotion in Kuna where they’re offering discounts on all their move-in ready homes.** Specifically, they’ll contribute $5,000 toward buyers’ closing costs or a design studio credit for homes under $250,000.
 For homes priced between $250,000 and $300,000, they’ll contribute $7,000.
 For anything above that, they’ll go all the way up to $10,000.
 This promotion lasts until December 16, so time is limited.

-CBH homes is also hosting their third annual Festival of Homes right now, which runs all throughout December and features six fully furnished sales models.
+CBH homes is also hosting their third annual Festival of homes right now, which runs all throughout December and features six fully furnished sales models.

 If you have any more questions about the Kuna market or you have any other real estate needs, don’t hesitate to reach out to me.
 I’d be happy to help you.